EU faces two tough months of bargaining to boost euro confidence

 Complicating the next few weeks of negotiation, relations among Europe’s three leading powers - Germany, France and Britain - are as difficult as at any time for a decade.

-The collapse of a proposed aerospace mega-merger between European Airbus manufacturer EADS and British defense company BAE Systems over government stakes underscored the depth of mistrust between Paris, Berlin and London.
+The collapse of a proposed aerospace mega-merger between European Airbus manufacturer EADS and British defence company BAE Systems over government stakes underscored the depth of mistrust between Paris, Berlin and London.

 Within the euro zone, Germany and France remain at odds over the balance between central EU control of national budgets and economic reforms, and mutualising risks and liability for each others’ debts and bank deposits.